""

 • Speak with a divestiture advisor early.
 The sale of your practice will take many months, and most purchasers require a post-closing continuation of employment transition.

 • Writing down your most important objectives in a transaction to ensure the right buyer audience is targeted.
 What is important for one seller, may not be as important for the next.
+Comparing options across a range of different types of buyers is sometimes the only way to ensure the best fit and transaction parameters.

-• Depending on your corporate structure, you can maximize your after-tax proceeds by taking certain steps years in advance; you can reduce your risk of a tax surprise catching you off guard.
+• Depending on your corporate structure, you can maximize your after-tax proceeds by taking certain steps years in advance — you can reduce your risk of a tax surprise catching you off guard.

 Retaining an advisor to assist you through the divestiture process also allows you to focus on what you do best: running your practice.
 MNP’s Corporate Finance group has a wealth of experience in the health care and professional services space, with advisors who are well-versed to manage the divestiture process to ensure you transition on the best terms possible.